Kattenelvis/Obsidian-Vault-master/Blog Posts WIP/Metaphilosophy Article.md

 Eliminativism: Cognitive Phenomenology doesn't exist, and is merely linguistic confusion to use it that way.

 I will argue for reductionism.
 We begin by taking a look at how primitivism could be modelled with formal phenomenology.
-We take it that the set of experiential points E = {V, A, T,...} for visual space V auditory space A and thought space T. I will argue that empirically, T is most likely reducible to V and A. The main argument will be appeal to mental images and inner thoughts.  people with aphantasia have predisposition to write it down, hence an experience.
+We take it that the set of experiential points $E = \{V, A, T,...\}$ for visual space $V$ auditory space $A$ and thought space $T$.
+I will argue that empirically, $T$ is most likely reducible to $V$ and $A$.
+The main argument will be appeal to mental images and inner thoughts.  people with aphantasia have predisposition to write it down, hence an experience.
 As such we make the following conjecture:

 There exists $a\subset A$ and $v\subset V$, such that $T=\{a,v\}$